 What happens on the day of auction?

-On the day of the auction, the property may be open for inspection, usually half an hour before the auction starts.
+On the day of the auction, the property may be open for inspection.
 Use this opportunity to take a final look at the property, the contract and auction rules.

 - the highest bidder is the buyer, subject to any reserve price